Charles Dowding an inspired Gardener

 Of course I want to be a successful gardener and the best way is to learn is from those more experienced, I have no problem with that at all, and welcome it.
 But if all I have to do is follow a set of rules it kind of takes the magic out of creating a garden.
 Where’s the excitement after harvesting your first few summer crops?
 Should we methodically go through the motions year after year?
 It all becomes a little like baking, there’s always going to be the feeling of achievement at the end but it’s good to spice things up a little now and again don’t you think?

 Years and years ago when I went to art college, the lecturer in our first meeting told us, ‘You are here to learn the rules, because only then you will know how best to break those rules, and hopefully produce something original’.
 Well, that’s kind of how I feel about gardening.
 I’m still learning but Charles has shown me that blind faith in following the instructions on the back of seed packets, can only take me so far in becoming a real gardener.
-Like my son once said when he was just 3 years old, and we were walking by the beach.
+Like my son once said when he was just 3 years old, as we were walking by the beach.
 He pointed at the sea and said ‘what’s that?’
 I answered, ‘It’s the sea’.
 He replied, ‘what’s it do?’

 So, thank you Charles Dowding for showing us that it’s okay to question traditional methods, and for championing the no dig method.
-You’re a star.

-Below is a video he made about his garden.
+Below is a video Charles made about his garden.

 See more of our inspiration on Pinterest